Skip to content

 Business size

-At Beany, our are based on your business's gross annual income.
-You can opt in for Form Package with a monthly fee of $139 (GST exclusive) if your annual gross earning is up to 250k.
+At Beany, our fees are based on your business's gross annual income.
+The Form Package has a monthly fee of $145 (GST exclusive) if your annual gross earning is up to 250k.
 If your income exceeds this threshold, you can choose other packages such as Flow or Flex.

 Expertise

-Some accountants have vast experience in specific industries (e.g., construction, farming, real estate).
-For example, the cost of hiring an accountant specialises in the construction industry might be higher due to its complexity.
-Not only do they have to know and comply with specific laws and regulations, but also they need to have an in-depth understanding on ring fencing, inventory, and bright-line rules.
+Some accountants have vast experience in specific industries (e.g. construction, farming, real estate).
+The cost of hiring an accountant who specialises in the construction industry for example, might be higher due to its complexity.
+Not only do they have to know and comply with specific laws and regulations, but they also need to have an in-depth understanding of ring fencing, inventory, and bright-line rules.

 Business timing